 Westport Woods Hotel, Mayo

 “We stayed in inter-connecting rooms at the Westport Woods Hotel which were nicely decorated.
-There’s a lovely pool, huge lobby area that has chairs and sofas for kids to climb on, kids club, nice bar.
-It’s very near Westport House too which was handy” – Sarah, mum of 3
+There’s a lovely pool, huge lobby area that has chairs and sofas for kids to climb on, kids club, and a nice bar.
+It’s very near Westport House too which was handy.” – Sarah, mum of three.

 We Love: The large family rooms and range of kids club activities for all ages.